seton-hall-university/nj-makerDay-2016-docs/home-automation/wire-circuit.md

 | Yellow | TX |
 | Orange | RX |

-Now that everything is wired together, the next step is to program the ESP8266.
+Now that everything is wired together, the next step is to program the ESP8266 with an Arduino Sketch.